C.21 Procedures for Changes in Undergraduate Curricula

 The petition will be submitted to the UCC director, who will advertise its receipt and invite faculty response for at least ten working days.
 The UCC Council will then endorse the petition after negotiating an appropriate time for actual removal of the course.
 The council’s recommendation, which may be appealed by any member of the faculty to the Curriculum Committee and, if necessary, the Faculty Senate, will be forwarded to the provost.

-2. Because the course has not been offered in a reasonable period of time.
-If a UCC course has not been offered during three consecutive calendar years, the director will inform the department involved that removal of the course from the UCC is pending.
-The department will have one year in which to offer the course or provide the council with an acceptable justification for its remaining on the UCC list despite not being offered.
+2. Because the course has not been taught in a reasonable period of time.
+If a UCC course has not been taught during three consecutive calendar years, the director will inform the department involved that removal of the course from the UCC is pending.
+The department will have one year in which to teach the course or provide the council with an acceptable justification for its remaining on the UCC list despite not being offered.
 If the matter is not resolved in one of these two ways during the stipulated one year, the course will be removed from the UCC.

 3. As a result of the UCC assessment process.
 If, as a result of the regularly scheduled UCC assessment process, the council cannot determine that a UCC course is meeting its intended objectives, the following steps will be taken.
 These policies will be communicated to the faculty and will be made explicit at the beginning of every new assessment process.
 They will be applied judiciously and diplomatically, with actual removal a rare and final resort.